vidits-kth/LinConTS/README.md

 ## Overview
 This repository contains the code for running the simulations and generating the plots reported in the following paper:

-Saxena V., Gonzalez J.E., Jaldén J., Thompson Samplingh for Linearly Constrained Bandits, AISTATS 2020, Palmerno, Italy.
+Saxena V., Gonzalez J.E., Jaldén J., Thompson Sampling for Linearly Constrained Bandits, AISTATS 2020, Palmerno, Italy.

 The code simulates two algorithms: LinConTS and LinCon-KL-UCB.
 Details and pseudocode of the algorithms are available in the paper.
 Two real-world datasets are considered, which are included under the datasets/ directory and are also available for download here:
 1. [Coupon-purchase](https://www.kaggle.com/c/coupon-purchase-prediction/data)